 If someone consistently will not come to me, say “Let’s go to Fr.
-John together.
+Daniel together.
 I am sure he will see us about this.”
 (I will do the same for you.)

 Be careful how you interpret me–I’d rather do that.
 (On matters are unclear, do not feel pressured to interpret my feelings or thoughts.
 It is easy to misinterpret intentions.
 Assume the best of me and ask if you questions about my intentions.)

 I will be careful how I interpret you.
 (I will assume the best of you and ask if have questions about your intentions.)